ajthakare/cmpe273-ResearchPaper/README.md

 - Researched the purpose and workings of the view change protocol in Viewstamped replication.
 - Understood and explained view change protocol with a simple example.
-- During the presentation explained the following points:
+- During the presentation explained the following points -
-i.
-Need of view change.
+1. Need of view change.
-ii.
-Why view change happens.
+2. Why view change happens.
-iii.
-How a new leader is elected iv.
-How the view change happens.
+3. How a new leader is elected
+4. How the view change happens.
-v.
-Result of view change.
+5. Result of view change.
 - Actively participated in Q&A session during presentation

 ##### Sarthak Sinhgal

 - Researched the structure of replica node in an ensemble/cluster
 - During the presentation, discussed the anatomy of replica and explained the following components -
-i.
-Op-Log
+1. Op-Log
-ii.
-Op-num
+2. Op-num
-iii.
-Commit-Num
+3. Commit-Num
-iv.
-View-num
+4. View-num
-v.
-Primary field
+5. Primary field
-vi.
-Status
+6. Status
-vii.
-Config field
+7. Config field
-viii.
-Client-table
+8. Client-table
+- Explained the characteristics of the operations and approval process from the nodes in ensemble
 - Played an active role in Q&A session after presentation

 ##### Shashank Singh